notiz-dev/notiz/content/blog/media-observable.md

 <div shortcode="demos/breakpoints"></div>

 ## Introduction
-### Media queries in CSS
+### Media Queries in CSS

-[Media queries](https://www.w3schools.com/css/css_rwd_mediaqueries.asp) are an essential tools when building responsive layouts on the web.
+[Media Queries](https://www.w3schools.com/css/css_rwd_mediaqueries.asp) are an essential tools when building responsive layouts on the web.
 They are commonly used to hide / show / alter parts of the UI depending on the viewport dimensions or to switch between themes based on user preferences (e.g. Darkmode 🌙).

-In CSS media queries are used like so.
+In CSS Media Queries are used like so.

 <div shortcode="code" tabs="styles.css">